lacobham/geom99techlog/AppExperimentation.md

 ~

 Notes from Experience Builder tutorial (https://www.youtube.com/watch?v=zQMBhtQOwwY):

 -Can insert URLs from Enterprise services

 -Can insert multiple seb map at once

--Using dynamic attributes instead of manually changing each name/image is easier Triggers can make it zoom into specific features when clicked
+-Using dynamic attributes instead of manually changing each name/image is easier

+-Triggers can make it zoom into specific features when clicked